Bowser Logo

-The Bowser logo looks like a terrifying demon emerging from the darkness, breathing fire.
-The emblem of the character is scary yet amusing to those familiar with the villain.
-The bright color of the sign makes it hard to look away from the image.
+The Bowser logo resembles a terrifying demon emerging from the darkness, breathing fire.
+The character’s emblem is scary yet amusing to those familiar with the villain.
+The sign’s bright color makes it hard to look away from the image.

 Bowser: Brand overview